rajeshrideshmukh/missingskill-learning/extra-skills/extra-skills.md

 **HTML5**

-This is the latest veersion of HTML and they have added many new  tags/features like :
+This is the latest version of HTML and they have added many new  tags/features like :

 Tag | Description
 ------- | -------